-This is Hakan’s third solo CD, also his first released album in Turkey.
-The contents are traditional Turkish tunes arranged in a pianistic manner with classical and jazz elements.
-On a few of the tracks, Hakan is accompanied by Engin Titiz, Hakan Gürbüz and Cenker Sarp on bass; Cem Aksel on drums and Halil Uğur Kutlu on Turkish percussion.
+This is Hakan’s third solo CD, also his first solo release in Turkey.
+The contents are traditional Turkish tunes arranged in a pianistic manner with classical and jazz elements, mostly for solo piano.
+On some of the tracks, Hakan is accompanied by Engin Titiz, Hakan Gürbüz and Cenker Sarp on bass; Cem Aksel on drums and Halil Uğur Kutlu on Turkish percussion.
+First released by MCC in 2012, later re-released in 2018 by the artist’s own label H&H Music.

 His own albums